Donkey Kong Bananza: Game design

 Levels were designed to exploit Donkey Kong's strength, and unlike the 3D Super Mario games, guide the player downward rather than upward.
 EPD built them around landmarks such as basins, craters, and buildings that run through the ground, to encourage players to continuously destroy terrain.
 They prioritized a primary route before designing alternate paths.
 Takahashi said that the discoveries players make from destruction and the addition of a skill tree made for a gameplay loop different from Odysseys.
 The team prioritized freedom and did not restrict players to a single route, allowing for sequence breaking and ensuring it was easy to return to the primary route after a detour.
 The destruction mechanics encouraged the team to depart from Super Marios pattern-based boss battles and allow players to deal damage at any time.
+For collision detection, they placed rough shapes underneath characters and objects to ensure hits would connect.
+While this occasionally results in objects clipping through walls, the team determined that the player's enjoyment would offset the break in immersion.

 Designing Donkey Kong's punch was one of the most difficult elements, as EPD wanted to avoid it becoming monotonous.
 This required minute refinements to various systems, including the sound design, controller rumble, and camera effects.
 They used effects such as slow motion and freeze frames to add emphasis.
 Motokura conceived the power-up transformations, which he thought would make the destruction more fun.
 EPD discussed elemental transformations, such as fire; the animal transformations originated from concept art depicting Donkey Kong as a muscular zebra.
 The gorilla transformation came from the concept of Donkey Kong as a "dark hero", while the ostrich transformation was added to pay homage to Donkey Kong Country, which features a flying ostrich character.
 Other transformations were created based on their functionality.
 Each design was based on the image of a more muscular, powerful Donkey Kong and incorporated bananas to reflect Bananzas theming.
 EPD wanted the transformations to add replay value by allowing players to revisit levels in different ways, though they designed Bananza so that it could be completed without unlocking any.